-For effective implementation of the ESMF, it is necessary to provide capacity building in the form of trainings and technical backstopping to experts of different implementing and stakeholder institutions at regional, zonal, woreda and community levels.
+For effective implementation of the ESMF, it is necessary to provide capacity building and technical backstopping to experts of different implementing and stakeholder institutions at regional, zonal, woreda and community levels.
 Capacity building is critical in the implementation of RLLP environmental and social safeguards.
 Capacity building includes both human and material resources.
-Human resource capacity building enables implementers and stakeholders of RLLP and equipped with the understandings, skills and access to information, knowledge and to achieve the required objectives of RLLP and ESMF, RPF, SA, GMG and GRM.
+Human resource capacity building enables implementers and stakeholders of RLLP to equip with the understandings, skills and access to information, knowledge and to achieve the required objectives of RLLP safeguard instrument documents, i.e. ESMF, RPF, SA, GMG and GRM.
 Implementers and collaborators need to know the basics of social and environmental issues of RLLP through sustainable capacity building through training and material support such as preparations and distributions of relevant documents.
-During the last two phases of SLMP (SLMP-I and SLMP-II), a number of trainings and awareness creation sessions were done at different level on ESMF, SA, GMG, GRM & other safeguard instruments, WB Safeguard policies and others.
+During the last two phases of SLMP (SLMP- I and II), a number of trainings and awareness creation sessions were done at different level on ESMF, SA, GMG, GRM & other safeguard instruments, WB Safeguard policies and others.
+However, in some of the DFATD (now GAC) woredas, there was no trainings conducted for the different stakeholders at woreda, kebele and community level.
+Therefore, the training for these GAC woredas will get due concern and efforts will be made to bring these woredas experts similar to the other woredas which got training during the last program periods.
 The required human power for environmental & social safeguard specialists are mentioned somewhere in this document with the duties and responsibilities.
-The specialists both at national and regional level will be equipped with the necessary office equipment, Laptops and Desktops and etc.
+Trainings including long and short-term trainings, workshops, and seminars, on different aspects of environmental and social issues of the implementation of RLLP will be further strengthened.
+The specialists both at national and regional level will be equipped with the necessary office equipment, Laptops and Desktops and others.

-Trainings will also be strengthened which includes workshops, seminars, long and short-term trainings on different aspects of environmental and social issues of the implementation of RLLP.
 In addition, technical backstopping and support at regional, zonal, woreda and community level will be strengthened for the successful implementation of ESMF, SMP, GMG and GRM.
-The technical backstopping includes assessment of effectiveness of trainings, monitoring of the implementation of mitigation measures, utilization of the different steps of checklists, and others.
+The technical backstopping includes need assessment for the next training programs, assessment of effectiveness of trainings conducted during the previous years, monitoring of the implementation of mitigation measures, utilization of the different steps of checklists, and others.
 This will be done on quarterly bases.
 The technical assistance will also be done during JISM twice a year together with the different stakeholders and development partners.
+The technical support and implementation of ESMF procedures will be done in the GAC woredas (the 18 woredas) with a detail plan and budget.

-The type of trainings, list of trainees and number of training days are explained in Annex 14 and the total cost for training and capacity building activities is 741,794 USD.
+The type of trainings, list of trainees and number of training days are explained in Annex 14 and the total cost for training and capacity building activities can be referred from table 15.